1st Louisiana Native Guard (Union)

-The 1st Louisiana Native Guard (also known as the Corps d'Afrique) was one of the first all-black regiments in the Union Army.
+The 1st Louisiana Native Guard (also known as the Corps d'Afrique) was the first all-black regiment in the Union Army.
 Based in New Orleans, Louisiana, it played a prominent role in the Siege of Port Hudson.
 Its members included a minority of free men of color from New Orleans; most were African-American former slaves who had escaped to join the Union cause and gain freedom.
 A Confederate regiment by the same name served in the Louisiana militia made up entirely of free men of color.